-- Allocation of SLCs is also not occurring without controversy and can result in the displacement of former residents.
+- Allocation of SLCs is occurring with controversy and can result in the displacement of former residents.
 Corruption, mismanagement, abuse and nepotism are also the issues in the distribution of SLCs (ADHOC 2013, Ra and Banks, 2014, p.
 21; ODC, 2015). - SLCs have been used as a pretext for deforestation by community chiefs (Work et al., 2016). - Example of clearing beyond boundaries for an SLC (Work et al., 2016).